martysohio/pymetis/README.md

 ## How to use

-Create list of URLs to hit in urls.list

-## The point

-Sometimes you want to monitor a lot of URLs, it can be as hard or as easy as you want it to be.
-A lot of similar things already exist, I just wanted to see if I could do it this way.

-## Flaws

-Using multiple RQ workers scales much as your available hardware on a single box.
-Doesn't scale horizontally well so far.
+- Run docker-compose build to create the Python image
+- Edit list in scripts/url.list for what sites you want to monitor
+- docker-compose up -d
+- A cron should start in the Python container to run hits against the sites.

+Status codes are logged with a timeout of 30 seconds.
+Unreachable/immediate errors have a status code of 0

+Open Grafana to see a simple premade dashboard.